 The doctor will then insert a needle and guide it into tissue that surrounds the heart.
-Often, echocardiography is used to help the doctor see the needle and any fluid drainage.
-An electrocardiogram (ECG) and x-rays (fluoroscopy) may also be used to help with positioning.
+Often, echocardiography (ultrasound) is used to help the doctor see the needle and any fluid drainage.
+An electrocardiogram (ECG) and moving x-ray images (fluoroscopy) may also be used to help with positioning.

 Once the needle has reached the correct area, it is removed and replaced with a tube called a catheter.
 Fluid drains through this tube into containers.
 Most of the time, the pericardial catheter is left in place so draining may continue for several hours.

 Surgical drainage may be needed if the problem is hard to correct or comes back.
 This is a more invasive procedure in which the pericardium is drained into the chest (pleural) cavity.
 Alternatively, the fluid may be drained into the peritoneal cavity, but this is less common.
 This procedure may need to be done under general anesthesia.